rpede/MobileProgramming24/_working_with_data/weather2.md

 The [library
 prefix](https://dart.dev/language/libraries#specifying-a-library-prefix)
-`charts` is used because it has types that can conflict with types from other packages.
+`charts` is used, because the library got some types that conflict with types from other packages.

 # Transform data

 To make it simpler to plot the data we get from Open-Meteo, we are going to transform/convert it into a different shape.

-Here is an exempt of the kind of data we in API response.
+Here is an exempt of the data found in API response.

 ```json
 {